bsalvania/Lab-Report-1/report2/cse-15l-lab-report-2.md

 * Symptom: ![Image](symptomOne.jpg)

-* The failure-inducing input causes the bug to show its symptoms as the bug doesn't show any symptoms unless the input has a link with multiple parentheses.
-The bug was that because there were multiple parentheses in the 4th link (the failure-inducing input), the variable closeParen got the wrong index.
-This made it so that the while loop never finished, with the bug causing an infinite loop, as currentIndex would never become greater than markdown.length().
+* The failure inducing input is a link with multiple parentheses inside it.
+The bug is that the method never stops running, as a result of the method never finishing as the index for the parentheses keeps switching back and forth for the parenthesis.
+The symptom is an infinite loop, which eventually results in a OutOfMemoryError.

 ---
 ## Change 2: Differentiating between an image and a link